-Utilizing energy-saving rail cars and equipment
+Adopting energy-saving trains and equipment

-All of the Group's transportation companies aim to reduce their environmental impact by improving transportation efficiency.
+All the Group's transportation companies aim to reduce their environmental impact by improving transportation efficiency.
 To that end, they have been upgrading to energy-saving rail cars and installing energy-efficient facilities at train stations and will continue to carry out research on train, bus, and taxi driving technologies in an effort to cut down on energy consumption.

-- Seibu Railway Installed regenerative braking systems to more efficiently restart after braking, and equipped train stations with backup power supplies
+- Seibu Railway installed regenerative braking systems to more efficiently restart after braking, and equipped train stations with backup power supplies

-- Seibu Bus, Izuhakone Bus, Izuhakone Taxi Group, Ohmi Railway, and Ohmi Taxi Introduced hybrid vehicles to bus and taxi fleets
+- Seibu Bus, Izuhakone Bus, Izuhakone Taxi Group, Ohmi Railway, and Ohmi Taxi introduced hybrid vehicles to bus and taxi fleets

-Proactively utilizing renewable energy
+Utilizing renewable energy